‘People’s habits change quickly... that’s what keeps me awake at night’

 “Worryingly, 30 per cent of respondents indicated that they had difficulty in ordering key medicines for patients due to reaching their credit limit,” the industry group said.

-That hasn’t been an issue for Mr Butler, who runs a third-generation family-owned pharmacy in Birr.
-But he notes that many pharmacies did struggle to access drugs especially back in late March as patients on long-term medication tried to stockpile ahead of the lockdown.
+That hasn’t been an issue for Butler.
+But he notes that many pharmacies did struggle to access drugs – especially back in late March as patients on long-term medication tried to stockpile ahead of the lockdown.

 “I supplied medicines to a colleague who had gone through their credit and could not extend that credit,” he says.